collapsed-stacks/startups/questions/599/please-help-me-with-startup-name.md

 - posted by: [idjuradj](https://stackexchange.com/users/1831929/idjuradj) on 2014-09-04
 - score: 0

-<p>I understand your wish to incorporate your family name into the name of your startup, but have you thought about doing the same with your first name?</p>
+I understand your wish to incorporate your family name into the name of your startup, but have you thought about doing the same with your first name?

-<p>Maybe something like DeAd, or DenisAd or something in that way?</p>
+Maybe something like DeAd, or DenisAd or something in that way?

-<p>I personally would avoid AdStore and similar soultions, because they sound too generic for me, or it can also associate with something that Google made (sounds like AdSense, AdWords)</p>
+I personally would avoid AdStore and similar soultions, because they sound too generic for me, or it can also associate with something that Google made (sounds like AdSense, AdWords)

-<p>I believe that it might sound to 'sharp' or unnatural if your targeting an audience in the english-speaking areas.</p>
+I believe that it might sound to 'sharp' or unnatural if your targeting an audience in the english-speaking areas.

 ## Answer 603